skrub-data/skrub/doc/modules/dataops/basics/using_previews.rst

 that we are building a pipeline that we want to reuse, not just computing the result for a fixed input.
 The displayed result is only preview of the output on one example dataset.

+>>> c.skb.eval({"a": 3, "b": 2})
+5

+It is not necessary to provide a value for every variable: it is however advisable to do so when possible, as it allows to catch errors early on.